radicle-dev/radicle-upstream/docs/development.md

 assert correctness of the API provided by the proxy, these can be found under `proxy/tests`.
 To find out where to place and how to lay out tests, check the Rust book [test chapter][rt].

-### File structure

-The API exposes the application's domain logic.
-Therefore we try to treat it as a thin layer exposing well-typed entities.
-The heavy lifting is done in the modules named after the protocols we consume - [radicle-link][rl] through it [radicle-surf][rs], for code collaboration.
-By isolating concerns this way, we hope to enable ease-of-contribution to downstream teams.
-Empowering them to reflect changes in their public APIs easily with code contributions to Upstream.

 ## CI setup